PointTaken/pointtaken/content/blog/writing-your-first-plugin-in-less-than-1-hour.md

 Before you start, you should know that I am not a developer.
 I can’t answer questions about development directly.
 This is intended for functional consultants that want to be able to make simple plugins without any developer knowledge.
 ##### Scenario:
 I have an opportunity with a custom product table connected.
-It has been a scenario that I have needed many times because of the complex product structure in Dynamics that you don’t always need to implement.
+I need the value of the product lines to synchronously sum up to the Opportunity when I hit save.
+Pretty much the same you would expect when you use the out of the box product entity.

 <img class="img-fluid mt-4 mb-4" src="/img/blog/plugin/FirstPlugin1.png" />
 <br>
 #### Prerequisites: